Why are we so interested in working with text?

-Don’t make the mistake, by the way, of thinking that comments are only useful if you are planning on showing your code to somebody else.
+Don't make the mistake, by the way, of thinking that comments are only useful if you are planning on showing your code to somebody else.
 When you start writing your own code, you will be amazed at how quickly you forget the purpose of a particular section or statement.
-If you are working on a solution to one of the exercises in this book on Friday afternoon, then come back to it on Monday morning, it will probably take you quite a while to pick up where you left off.
+If you are working on a program on Friday afternoon, then come back to it on Monday morning, it will probably take you quite a while to pick up where you left off.

 Comments can help with this problem by giving you hints about the purpose of code, meaning that you spend less time trying to understand your old code, thus speeding up your progress.
 A side benefit is that writing a comment for a bit of code reinforces your understanding at the time you are doing it.
 A good habit to get into is writing a quick one-line comment above any line of code that does something interesting:

 You'll see this technique used a lot in the code examples on this website, and I encourage you to use it for your own code as well.